gowebly/gowebly/README.md

 built-in `net/http` package) with **htmx** & **hyperscript** and **CSS framework** features (in this example UnoCSS) is available in Go HTML templates.

-Let's make useful web project and deploy them to the Internet 🚀

 ### 🔹 A full Go-way to quick start

 If you still want to install `gowebly` CLI to your system by Golang, use the